Turbomolecular pump: Operating principles

-Most turbomolecular pumps employ multiple stages, each consisting of a quickly rotating rotor blade and stationary stator blade pair.
+Most turbomolecular pumps employ multiple stages, each consisting of a quickly rotating rotor blade paired with a stationary stator blade.
 The system is an axial compressor that puts energy into the gas, rather than a turbine, which takes energy out of a moving fluid to create rotary power, thus "turbomolecular pump" is a misnomer.
 Gas captured by the upper stages is pushed into the lower stages and successively compressed to the level of the fore-vacuum (backing pump) pressure.

 As the gas molecules enter through the inlet, the rotor, which has a number of angled blades, hits the molecules.
 Thus the mechanical energy of the blades is transferred to the gas molecules.
 With this newly acquired momentum, the gas molecules enter into the gas transfer holes in the stator.
 This leads them to the next stage where they again collide with the rotor surface, and this process is continued, finally leading them outwards through the exhaust.

 Because of the relative motion of rotor and stator, molecules preferentially hit the lower side of the blades.
 Because the blade surface looks down, most of the scattered molecules will leave it downwards.
 The surface is rough, so no reflection will occur.
 A blade needs to be thick and stable enough for high pressure operation and as thin as possible and slightly bent for maximum compression.
 For high compression ratios the throat between adjacent rotor blades (as shown in the image) is pointing as much as possible in the forward direction.
 For high flow rates the blades are at 45° and reach close to the axis.